what1s1ove/bsa-certificate-updates/readme.md

   ```

   #### Result
-  > *Successfully* completed *and defended the final project on* JS course at Binary Studio Academy in January-April, 2023
+  > *Excellent* completed *and defended the final project on* JS course at Binary Studio Academy in January-April, 2023